Raptyyy/rapty_ac_vr_guide/README.md

 ## 5. Video Settings
 This covers all the settings in Content Manager > Settings > Video
+> [!TIP]
-Note that in Content Manager most settings have a green "i" icon next to them that will show what each setting does and the performance impact
+> Note that in Content Manager most settings have a green "i" icon next to them that will show what each setting does and the performance impact

 ## 5.1 Video Presets for VR
 These are some video presets I made if you don't want to read through the settings below, try each one out and see what works best.
 Also adjust to your needs.